A relaxing shower is the most rejuvenating thing after a long day at work. But do you have the right faucet for that calming experience?

 Depending on the tub you pick, here are the faucet mounting options:

-• Deck mount tub faucet
+- Deck mount tub faucet

 This refers to either a faucet positioned on the rim of the tub or anywhere on the surrounding deck made of tile, marble, etc. Also, the pipes are concealed in this apparatus.
-This variety includes Roman tub fillers, a popular style which may need a separate valve to function.
+This variety includes Roman tub fillers, a popular style that may need a separate valve to function.

-• Floor mount or free-standing tub faucet
+- Floor mount or free-standing tub faucet

-This is another option for a tub without pre-drilled holes like soaking tubs or those vintage clawfoot tubs.
+This is another option for a tub without pre-drilled holes like soaking tubs or vintage clawfoot tubs.
 In this case, the water supply is installed on the floor.
 Plus, the exposed pipes rise above the tub rim and are attached to the tub or wall for support.

-• Wall mount faucet
+- Wall mount faucet

-if a free-standing tub is not your style, the wall mount faucet is the ideal alternative.
+if a free-standing tub is not your style, the wall-mount faucet is the ideal alternative.
 The plumbing brings the water supply up behind the wall so that the pipes are concealed, and your shiny new faucet gets all the attention.

 Based on Shower Heads

-Shower faucets can also be categorized in terms of different shower head types.
+Shower faucets can also be categorized in terms of different showerhead types.
 Most users recognize and differentiate them based on this particular design element.
 These include:

-1. Fixed Shower Heads
+Fixed Shower Heads

 Fixed shower heads can be mounted on the wall or ceiling.
 They can turn about 180 degrees for users to adjust the direction and height of the water flow.
 Depending on your need, you can get a single or multi-function unit.

-1. Handheld Shower Heads
+Handheld Shower Heads

 Handheld showers have been around since the beginning of the 20th century.
 They have become a phenomenon in America and are quite popular in Europe as well.
 The biggest advantage of a handheld shower over its fixed counterpart is its flexibility and ease of use.